transcribtxt

 How accurate is automatic Zoom transcription?

 Zoom's built-in transcription is decent but known to struggle with accents and multiple overlapping speakers.
-Third-party AI tools like TranscribTxt (which uses a Whisper-class model) generally produce more accurate results.
+Accuracy-first AI tools like TranscribTxt (built on ElevenLabs Scribe) generally produce more accurate results on the same audio, and support 99 languages versus Zoom's English-first transcription.

 Can I get speaker labels in a Zoom transcript?

 Zoom's native transcription identifies speakers by name if they are authenticated Zoom users.
-Third-party tools vary — TranscribTxt Pro includes speaker diarization, free tier does not.
+TranscribTxt includes speaker labels (diarization) on its Pro ($12/month) and Business ($29/month) plans; the free plan produces a full transcript without speaker labels.